PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/gui/formatting-text-with-bbcode/+page.md

 ## Links
-To display some text as a link the user can click on to open a webpage in a web browser, format the text as an URL that identifies which webpage the link should lead to by surroinding it with `[url]` and `[/url]`.
+To display some text as a link the user can click on to open a webpage in a web browser, format the text as an URL that identifies which webpage the link should lead to by surrounding it with `[url]` and `[/url]`.

 ::: tip Example